lvclark/polyRAD/README.md

-# polyRAD: Genotype Probability Distributions from Sequence Read Depth in Polyploids and Diploids
+# polyRAD: Genotype Calling with Uncertainty from Sequencing Data in Polyploids and Diploids

 This R package is currently under development.